Hackers News Hackers News

 Emy Elsamnoudy

-According to details shared by the threat actor, the intrusion did not begin directly within Adobe’s infrastructure.
-Instead, Mr. Raccoon allegedly gained initial access through an Indian Business Process Outsourcing (BPO) firm contracted by Adobe, a classic supply chain pivot that highlights growing risks in third-party vendor relationships.
+According to the threat actor’s account, the intrusion did not originate directly within Adobe’s core infrastructure.
+Instead, Mr. Raccoon purportedly gained initial access via an Indian Business Process Outsourcing (BPO) firm that serves as an Adobe contractor.
+This method of entry underscores a prevalent supply chain vulnerability, where third-party vendor relationships can introduce significant security risks.

 Attack Chain Via BPO

-The attacker reportedly deployed a Remote Access Tool (RAT) on a BPO employee’s machine via a malicious email.
-Once that foothold was established, Mr. Raccoon escalated access by phishing the compromised employee’s manager, broadening control within the network.
+The attacker reportedly initiated the compromise by deploying a Remote Access Tool (RAT) onto a BPO employee’s workstation through a malicious email.
+Following this initial foothold, Mr. Raccoon allegedly escalated privileges by successfully phishing the compromised employee’s manager, thereby expanding control within the BPO network.

-The RAT deployment reportedly also gave the attacker webcam access on the targeted employee, along with the ability to intercept private communications through WhatsApp.
+Beyond network access, the RAT deployment reportedly also granted the attacker control over the targeted employee’s webcam and the capability to intercept private communications conducted through WhatsApp.

-Perhaps the most alarming disclosure came directly from Mr. Raccoon, who told International Cyber Digest: “They allowed you to export all tickets in one request from an agent.”
-This suggests a significant access control misconfiguration within Adobe’s support ticketing platform — one that allowed bulk data extraction without triggering adequate security controls or rate-limiting mechanisms.
+One of the most concerning revelations came directly from Mr. Raccoon, who reportedly told International Cyber Digest, “They allowed you to export all tickets in one request from an agent.”
+This statement points to a severe access control misconfiguration within Adobe’s support ticketing platform, implying that the system permitted large-scale data extraction without adequate security checks or rate-limiting mechanisms.

-International Cyber Digest stated that its team reviewed multiple files confirming the breach’s scope.
-The alleged stolen dataset is particularly sensitive for several reasons.
+International Cyber Digest stated that its team reviewed multiple files, which corroborated the extensive scope of the alleged breach.
+The purported dataset is particularly sensitive due to its composition.

-Support tickets typically contain customer names, email addresses, account details, and descriptions of technical issues, a goldmine for phishing campaigns and identity theft.
+Customer support tickets typically contain critical personal information such as names, email addresses, account specifics, and detailed descriptions of technical issues.
+Such information is invaluable for sophisticated phishing campaigns and identity theft.

-Adobe has yet to issue an official statement confirming or denying the breach.
-If verified, this incident would represent one of the more significant data exposures of 2026, raising urgent questions around third-party vendor security vetting, privileged access management in support environments, and the risks of overly permissive data export capabilities in enterprise ticketing systems.
+As of this report, Adobe has not released an official statement to confirm or deny the alleged breach.
+Should these claims be verified, this incident would rank among the more substantial data exposures of 2026, prompting critical questions regarding the vetting of third-party vendors, the management of privileged access in customer support environments, and the inherent risks associated with overly permissive data export functionalities in enterprise ticketing systems.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.